The Myriad: History

 Drummer Randy Miller died from chondrosarcoma on November 5, 2010.
-Soon after Randy’s passing, the band went into what would be a decade-long hiatus.
+Soon after Randy's passing, the band went into what would be an over decade-long hiatus.

 In 2023, the band announced the release of their first three EPs to streaming platforms on July 21 after only being available physically.
 In August 2023, the band released a new single “Signs,” their first new music in 15 years.

-In 2024, the band released their next singles “We Are", "Insomniatic", "Time", and "Ghost On A Wire" with returning members Jeremy Edwardson and Scott Davis; and new members Jamie Beaudoin (guitar, piano), Eli Schweyer (guitar), and Norman Williams (bass).
+In 2024, the band released their next singles “We Are", "Insomniatic", and "Time" with returning members Jeremy Edwardson and Scott Davis; and new members Jamie Beaudoin (guitar, piano), Eli Schweyer (guitar), and Norman Williams (bass).

+In 2025, The Myriad released two new singles, "Ghost On A Wire" and "Something's In The Water."
+The band would go on to play at AudioFeed Festival in Urbana, Illinois on July 5 of the same year.

+The Myriad released their fifth EP in 2026, titled Songs for a Documentary, which is a collection of five Radiohead covers for a documentary series according to the YouTube description on "Fake Plastic Trees."
+The EP features Wesley Schweyer on bass.
+Williams and Beaudoin are absent on the recordings.

+Although members of the band are adherents of Christianity, they "write music for everybody," according to Edwardson.